Kanchenjunga Circuit Trek

 Note: For more details about the Kanchenjunga Circuit Trek Permit.

-Best Route of Kanchenjunga Circuit Trek
+Best Route of the Kanchenjunga Circuit Trek

 Kathmandu-Bhadrapur-Taplejung-Sekathum-Amjilosa-Gyabla-Ghunsa-Kambachen-Lhonak-Kanchenjunga North Base Camp-Ghunsa-Sele La Kharka-Sele La Pass-Tseram-Oktang(Kanchenjunga South Base Camp)-Ramche-Tseram-Tortong-Yamphudin-Ilam-Bhadrapur-Kathmandu